hlrs-fcg/spada_fcg_fork/irspec/spatial.md

 For example, each iteration of a `foreach` waits until receiving a data element.
 An `await` statement waits until a completion triggers.
-A `send` statement requires that the channel has space to carry the data and may stall if the receiver is not ready to receive the data.
+A `send` statement requires that the stream has space to carry the data and may stall if the receiver is not ready to receive the data.
 A deadlock-free program will ensure that all PEs can make progress eventually regardless of the interleaving of statements.

 ## Semantics of Routing Declarations

-Routing declarations must respect the limitations on how `lane`s are used.
+Routing declarations must respect the limitations on how `channel`s are used.
-Specifically, it must be avoided that two messages are routed through the same `lane` at the same PE simultaneously.
+Specifically, it must be avoided that two messages are routed through the same `channel` at the same PE simultaneously.

 ### The Routing Graph